Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: Introduction

+Motivated by these considerations, this work aims to investigate how deformations of the phase-space structure induced by noncommutativity affect the thermodynamic behavior of interacting systems.
+In particular, we focus on two important models of short-range interactions: the Yukawa and Lee--Wick potentials, which are relevant in different physical contexts, such as nuclear, plasma, and effective field theories \cite{Y1,Y2,LW1,LW2,LW3}.

+The central question is whether NC corrections can induce qualitative changes in thermodynamic properties, such as the emergence of nontrivial regimes or anomalous behavior, even in systems that are not inherently long-range.
+This question is further motivated by the broader perspective that thermodynamic properties may encode information about the underlying geometry of phase space, a viewpoint that has gained attention in different approaches to emergent gravity.

-Based on this phase-space formulation with a deformed algebra, the present work investigates the thermodynamic implications of the spatial noncommutativity through the analysis of two central potentials well known in the literature : the Yukawa \cite{Y1,Y2} and the Lee–Wick \cite{LW1,LW2,LW3} potentials.
-The motivation to investigate the thermodynamics of these short-range potentials lies in the deep connection between the physics of systems with effective finite-range interactions and emergent phenomena in gravity and cosmology.
-In recent years, works such as those of Jacobson \cite{Jacobson} and Verlinde \cite{Verlinde} have explored the notion that gravity may emerge as an entropic force, linked to the thermodynamics of horizons and holographic structures.
-In this scenario, a detailed understanding of how short-range potentials influence thermodynamic properties, such as entropy, temperature, and heat capacity, can provide clues about the microscopic nature of gravity and the thermodynamic description of confined systems, such as stars, atomic nuclei, or even cosmological models with effective short-range interactions.
-Our goal is to perform a thermostatistical study of these potentials in NC phase space, exploring the key thermodynamic quantities such as the density of states, temperature, mean energy, and the heat capacity.
+Within this context, exploring the thermodynamics of systems with deformed phase-space structures may provide insight into how geometric modifications at the microscopic level influence macroscopic observables and possibly mimic characteristics typically associated with strongly correlated or long-range interacting systems.
+Furthermore, an additional motivation for investigating the thermodynamics of short-range potentials lies in the connection between finite-range interactions and emergent phenomena in gravity and cosmology.

+In recent years, works such as those of Jacobson \cite{Jacobson} and Verlinde \cite{Verlinde} have explored the idea that gravity may emerge as an entropic phenomenon, linked to the thermodynamics of horizons and holographic principles.
+In this context, a detailed understanding of how short-range potentials influence thermodynamic quantities, such as entropy, temperature, and heat capacity, may provide insights into the microscopic origin of gravitational dynamics and the thermodynamic description of confined systems, including stars, atomic nuclei, and cosmological models with effective short-range interactions \cite{15,landsberg,nss,bms,nicolini}.